 Meat and seafood: If you haven't tried hot honey wings yet, you're in for a treat!
 Drizzle it on grilled or baked salmon, or grill fresh shrimp or prawns and use hot honey as a dipping sauce.
 It's incredible with Bangkok Crab Cakes!

-Charcuterie boards: My favourite way to use hot honey is to drizzle it over a wedge of Pecorino or Parmigiano Reggiano.
+Charcuterie boards: Pecorino with Hot Honey appetizer!
+My favorite way to use hot honey is to drizzle it over a wedge of Pecorino or Parmigiano Reggiano.
 That salty-sweet-hot combination on a cheese board is irresistible.
+Drizzle it over a wheel of Brie, as in this recipe for Easy Baked Brie with Hot Honey.

-Salad dressings and vinaigrettes: Sometimes homemade dressings need a touch of sweetness or a little heat.
-A teaspoon of hot honey can correct the flavour in an instant!
+Salad dressings and vinaigrettes: Sometimes homemade salad dressing needs a touch of sweetness or a little heat.
+A teaspoon of hot honey can correct the flavor in an instant!

 Dessert: Yes, it's even delicious on dessert!
+Drizzle a little over vanilla ice cream for a tasty dessert.
 Spicy honey on chocolate ice cream is an amazing taste treat!

 ⏰ Storage Instructions

-To store: Store this spicy honey in a jar or honey pot with a lid at room temperature.
+To store: Store this spicy honey in cute jars or a honey pot with a lid at room temperature or in an airtight container.
 It will last for about 6 months.

 👍🏼 Hot Honey for gifts!

-A small jar of hot honey makes a great hostess or holiday gift!
-Pour it into tiny honey jars as party favours, or gift it along with a cute honey pot.
+A small jar of hot honey makes a great gift for a hostess or a holiday gift!
+Pour it into tiny honey jars as party favors, or gift it along with a cute honey pot.
 Add one of my free printable gift tags!
 Download here!

 🗒 More recipes for dips and sauces